HubbleHQ/hubble-django-gdpr-manager/README.md

         fields=['Any model fields containing personal data']
-        search_user_id_fields=['model fields that can be used to search by User ID'] search_email_fields=['model fields that can be used to search by Email'] ...
+        search_user_id_fields=['model fields that can be used to search by User ID'] search_email_fields=['model fields that can be used to search by Email']
+        """
+        Will show a warning that the GDPR request needs to be treated differently & to talk to the person managing the request if data is found in this table
+        """
+        show_warning_if_found=[True|False optional]
+    ...
 ```